China - A Trip Along the Silk Road (Part 3 of 3)

 We first set out for the bank but found it closed for lunch.
 The innkeeper next door was willing to feed us all on credit and we had a lovely lunch of lightly curried vegetables and dahl with flat bread.
 A welcome change of pace from the food we had been finding in Xinjiang.

 We decided to stay and rest in Sust rather than heading onward.
-Molly and Brett changed some money with the manager of hotel and managed to hitch a ride on a bus from Punjab University, since they were in a mad rush to get to a city where they could get medical treatment for amoebic dysentery.
+Molly and Brett changed some money with the manager of a hotel and managed to hitch a ride on a bus from Punjab University, since they were in a mad rush to get to a city where they could get medical treatment for amoebic dysentery.
 The Japanese guy also arranged transport on a farm vehicle heading to Passu, the next town down the KKH (Karakoram Highway).

 We took a short walk to look at the scenery and met a few children who tossed us a ball and offered to play catch.
 The few people we passed all greeted us.
 In fact, we found the people in Pakistan incredibly friendly every where that we went.
 Between the bus ride and the altitude we are both pretty exhausted and decided to return to our room at the Mountain Refuge Inn (Rs100 for a double).
 I fell soundly asleep and slept better than I had in days.